nuxeo/doc.nuxeo.com-content/src/userdoc/traceability.md

         version: '1'

 ---
-&nbsp;

 {{! multiexcerpt name='functional_overview'}}

 The **History** tab of a document gives you access to the audit trail of the document and its versions, thus ensuring the traceability of documents.

 ## Audit Trail

-All the actions that are done on documents are registered in the document's audit trail&nbsp;available from **Event log** sub tab, with several information, such as the date and time, the user, the comment, etc.
+All the actions that are done on documents are registered in the document's audit trail available from **Event log** sub tab, with several information, such as the date and time, the user, the comment, etc.

 ![]({{file name='history-event-log.png'}} ?w=650,border=true)